Mary Frances Winston Newson: Education

-Later life and Career
+Later life and career

 After she returned to the United States, Winston was appointed to teach at St Joseph's High School in St Joseph, Missouri in September 1896.
 After a year Newson became head of the one-person mathematics department at Kansas State Agricultural College (now Kansas State University) in Manhattan, Kansas.
-She was the only member of the department.
 In 1900, she left that job and was married on 21 July 1900 to Henry Byron Newson in Chicago.
 Henry B. Newson (1860–1910) was head of the mathematics department at the University of Kansas and had published the book Continuous groups of projective transformations treated synthetically (1895).
 After his marriage he published the books: Graphic Algebra for Secondary Schools (1905); The five types of projective transformations of the plane (1895); and Theory of collineations (1911).
 Mary Newson, as she now became, resigned her position at the Kansas State Agriculture College and over the next ten years they had three children (Caroline born in 1901, Josephine born in 1903, and Henry Winston born in 1909).
 But Henry B. Newson died of a heart attack in 1910.
 Although she was not now employed as a mathematician, Winston did translate Hilbert's 'Mathematical problems', which he had delivered in 1900, into English and her 40-page translation (made with Hilbert's permission) was published in the Bulletin of the American Mathematical Society in 1902.

 Eventually, Newson found a teaching position in 1913 at Washburn College in Kansas.
 Newson was one of eight Washburn faculty members to sign a petition defending a political science professor fired because of his political views.
 All of the signers left Washburn within a year or two, including Newson, who became department head at Eureka College in her native Illinois until her retirement in 1942.

-In 1940 she wrote a review of the book Thomas Jefferson and Mathematics, by David Eugene Smith.
+In 1940, she wrote a review of the book Thomas Jefferson and Mathematics, by David Eugene Smith.